mjmdavis/mjmdavis.github.io/_posts/2017-04-29-how-your-map-is-a-lie.markdown

 </iframe>
 <br/>

+In fact, this effect becomes leads to [Infinite distortion]({{ site.url }}/showing/2017/04/29/mercator-madness.html).

 ### TL;DR.

 Every map you see in 2D is some kind of tradeoff of different types of distortion.
 It's not always immediately obvious what tradeoffs are being made because we have been conditioned to seeing the world as a 2D projection of a 3D object. i.e. A globe unrolled onto a piece of paper.

-Below is a tool that aims to help humans quickly gain an intuitive understanding for how a particular map projection distorts the globe.
+To help with this, I came up with a tool that aims to help humans quickly gain an intuitive understanding for how a particular map projection distorts the globe.

 ### Playing with Projections

 To help my understanding of how projections distort the globe I came up with a little tool that allows you to rotate a globe and see how the rotated globe translates into a particular map.
 Here is that tool comparing the globe to the Mercator projection.
-You can **drag** either map to rotate the earth and **reset** the rotation with the button in the top left.
+You can **drag** either map to rotate the earth and **recenter** the rotation with the button in the top left.

 <div class="mapwrap">
 <globe-map width='360' projections='["Orthographic", "Mercator"]' config='{"rotation":{"enabled":true, "ui_enabled":true}, "nt_indicatrice":{"enabled":true}}'></globe-map>